 - smoke drying is a process in which fish is treated by combined smoking and drying steps to such an extent that the final product can be stored and transported without refrigeration and to achieve a water activity of 0.75 or less (10% moisture content or less), as necessary to control bacterial pathogens and fungal spoilage

-- smoke flavours are either smoke condensates or artificial flavour blends prepared by mixing chemically defined substances in known amounts or any combination of both (smoke-preparations)
+- smoke flavors are either smoke condensates or artificial flavor blends prepared by mixing chemically defined substances in known amounts or any combination of both (smoke-preparations)

-- (xii) smoke flavouring is a process in which fish or fish preparations are treated with smoke flavour.
-The smoke flavour can be applied by dipping, spraying, injecting, or soaking.
+- (xii) smoke flavoring is a process in which fish or fish preparations are treated with smoke flavor.
+The smoke flavor can be applied by dipping, spraying, injecting, or soaking.

-- smoked fish, smoke-flavoured fish and smoke-dried fish shall be prepared from sound and wholesome fish, which may be fresh, chilled or frozen, and of a quality to be sold for human consumption after appropriate preparation
+- smoked fish, smoke-flavored fish, and smoke-dried fish shall be prepared from sound and wholesome fish, which may be fresh, chilled or frozen, and of a quality to be sold for human consumption after appropriate preparation

 - other ingredients shall be of food grade quality and conform to all applicable standards prescribed in these Regulations